Dick Campbell 1999

 The appointment of Jimmy Nicholl as his assistant was well received and although there was the added pressure of being installed as favourites for promotion, Dunfermline enjoyed a pretty good start to 1999/00, capped by an excellent win at Livingston in early September.
 Following that, however, the team struggled to find consistency and the old failing of too many draws began to haunt Dick again.

-Since then, Dick's career has continued in an up-and-down fashion, leading Brechin to consecutive promotions before dropping down to the Second Division in 2003/04.
+Since then, Dick`s career has continued in an up-and-down fashion, leading Brechin to consecutive promotions before dropping down to the Second Division in 2003/04.
 In January 2005 he took over at Partick Thistle and despite failing to prevent relegation, he took the club back up to the First Division via the play-offs in 2005/06.
-Sacked in March 2007, Dick had a short spell at Ross County before taking up his current position at Forfar in May 2008.
+Sacked in March 2007, Dick had a short spell at Ross County before taking up a managerial position at Forfar in May 2008 that was to last until December 2015.